 The property that is the subject of this complaint is a commercial retail property located on the north side of 17th Avenue SW, in the area of south downtown Calgary known as The Beltline.
-The property comprises a purpose-built retail building containing 6,336 square feet, built on a 20,134 square foot commercial lot in 1990.
-Since its construction, it has been occupied by Blockbuster Video pursuant to a lease that started in March 1990 and was subsequently amended from time to time.
-The latest term will expire on December 31, 2010.
-The tenant has an option to renew the lease for one term of five years.
+The property comprises a purpose-built retail store building containing 3,848 square feet, built on a 10,384 square foot commercial lot in 1998.
+Since its construction, it has been occupied by a Blockbuster Video store pursuant to a lease starting May 24, 1998, expiring on May 31, 2013.

-For 2010, the property is assessed as "land only" at a unit rate of \$225.49 per square foot of land area (base rate of \$215 plus 5% for corner location).
+For 2010, the property is assessed as "land only" at a unit rate of \$215 per square foot of land area.